9 Must-Dos in Savannah’s Charming Historic District

-Savannah, Georgia, “the Hostess city of the South,” is an interesting vacation destination for history buffs, nature lovers, foodies, photographers, and even those interested in the paranormal.
+Savannah, Georgia, “the Hostess city of the South,” is a great vacation destination for history buffs, nature lovers, foodies, photographers, and even those interested in the paranormal.
 Offering an interesting mix of attractions to suit basically any type of traveler, it’s no wonder Savannah is quickly becoming one of the South’s most popular tourist destinations.
 Add in a little southern hospitality, charm, and beautiful natural and man made surroundings, and it’s an easy contender for the best of the Southeast.

 The southern city is immersed in history, culture, and most notably, the supernatural.
 From top rated restaurants and local coffee hangouts, to historical trolley tours, to lovely tree-lined public squares, Savannah is a worthy bucket list contender.
-Although the city’s historical significance is a huge draw, the abundance of resident ghosts also draw big crowds, in particular during the fall and Halloween season.

 1. Take a guided tour of the historic district